dkesler/dungeons-and-diagrams/README.md

 * Prefer targeted deductions over casting a wide net
 * Optimize for solve path "elegance" over brute force

-Current Status:  The solver is capable of solving the first four rows and some of the fifth row without bifurcation
+Current Status:  The solver is capable of solving the first five rows without bifurcation